naralakamsani/Fake-face-detector/README.md

   - Prints out current epoch, training loss, validation loss, and validation accuracy as the netowrk trains
   - Options:
     - Set direcotry to save checkpoints: ```python train.py data_dir --save_dir save_directory```
-    - Choose arcitecture (densenet121 or vgg16 available): ```python train.py data_dir --arch "vgg16"```
-    - Set hyperparameters: ```python train.py data_dir --learning_rate 0.001 --hidden_layer1 120 --epochs 20```
+    - Set hyperparameters: ```python train.py data_dir --learning_rate 0.001 --epochs 2```
     - Use GPU for training: ```python train.py data_dir --gpu gpu```
-  - Output: A trained network ready with checkpoint saved for doing parsing of flower images and identifying the species.
+  - Output: A trained network ready with checkpoint saved for doing parsing of face images and identifying the "realness" of the face.

-- Predict flower name from an image with **predict.py** along with the probability of that name.
-That is you'll pass in a single image /path/to/image and return the flower name and class probability
+- Predict if an image with **predict.py** along with the probability of that name.
+That is you'll pass in a single image /path/to/image and return the probability a face is real or fake
   - Basic usage: ```python predict.py /path/to/image checkpoint```
   - Options:
-    - Return top K most likely classes: ```python predict.py input checkpoint ---top_k 3```
+    - Return top K most likely classes: ```python predict.py input checkpoint ---top_k 2```
-    - Use a mapping of categories to real names: ```python predict.py input checkpoint --category_names cat_To_name.json```
+    - Use a mapping of categories to real names: ```python predict.py input checkpoint```
     - Use GPU for inference: ```python predict.py input checkpoint --gpu```